 Kenpo Law #3: Multiple Strikes

-Kenpo is different from many karate styles in that it teaches you to strike first and strike often in rapid succession— high, low, straight in and along a circular path.
+Kenpo teaches to strike first and strike often in rapid succession— high, low, straight in and along a circular path.
 While unleashing such rapid-fire strikes, it becomes difficult to kiai (shout) in conjunction with each one.
 Therefore, you should forget about issuing a kiai with each blow; in fact, doing so means you are expending excess energy.
 Your first and second strikes should be designed to stun, distract and slow your opponent.
 Your third and, if necessary, fourth strikes are the power blows.
 Remember the kenpo maxim: First set your opponent up, then take him out.

 Kenpo Law #4: Targets

-If you had to punch a hole through a wall, would you rather hit a half-inch of sheet rock or a 2×4 stud?
-The answer is obvious, and it’s also why kenpo advocates striking “soft” targets.
+Attack “soft” targets.
 No one ever broke his knuckle punching an attacker’s temple, no one ever fractured his instep kicking an attacker’s groin and no one ever injured his knifehand striking an attacker’s throat.
 In Japan the makiwara board is used to toughen the hands, and in Thailand muay Thai fighters harden their shins by kicking banana trees.
-Kenpo is different in that it teaches the path of least resistance and least pain.
+Kenpo teaches the path of least resistance and least pain (for the practitioner).
 Precisely targeting the temple, face, nose, neck, solar plexus, stomach, groin and floating ribs is superior to simply pummeling away on random parts of the aggressor’s body.

 Kenpo Law #5: Kicking

 Kenpo’s mandate to kick low is based on logic.
 A roundhouse kick and spinning reverse crescent kick to the head may be flashy and impressive, but such maneuvers take longer to execute because your leg has to travel farther.
 They also expose your groin to your opponent’s kick.
 Because kicking high requires superior balance and focus, you should practice your leg techniques high.
 But deliver them low for self-defense.
-Furthermore, kicking low to the legs—executing a “pillar attack”—can break your opponent’s balance and his leg.
+Furthermore, kicking low to the legs—attacks the “pillar”—so as to break your opponent’s balance or his leg.

 Kenpo Law #6: No Block